Moving to Manchester Alone

 Sale

-Voted the 4th best place to live in England in 2018, Sale is perfect for those wishing to live outside of the city centre, whilst also being close enough to never miss out.
+Voted one of the best places to live in 2023 by the Sunday Times, Sale is perfect for those wishing to live outside of the city centre, whilst also being close enough to never miss out.
 It’s a thriving commuter town with easy access to the M60 motorway and a Metro-link Network.
 With live concerts and a well-loved rugby club, it’s a place suited to those looking for activities to meet neighbours.

 Blackley